For best experience please turn on javascript and use a modern browser!

 • I am not sure yet about my choice of Master’s track, may I already apply?

-If you apply for the two-year Research Master’s, but you also want to know whether you would be accepted for the one-year Master’s programme, please apply according to the application instructions for the Research Master’s.
-Indicate in your motivation letter that you are also interested in the one-year Master’s programme.
+If you apply for the two-year Research Master’s, but you also want to know whether you would be accepted for the one-year Master’s programme, please submit a separate application for the one-year Master’s programme through Studielink and MyInfo.

 • What is the difference between a Master's and Research Master's programme?